 }

-Example Payload Sent (based on "LevelUp" config):
+Example Payload Sent (based on "RewardsLevelEarned" config):

-If the "LevelUp" event (as configured above) triggers for userId: "user123", and the original event was not time-sensitive, the payload sent to your webhook would look like this:
+If the "RewardsLevelEarned" event triggers for userId: "user123", and you have configured English and Arabic notification content, the payload sent to your webhook would look like this:{

 "userId": "user123",